Anatomy of a Brand

 When the Rockbridge Area Relief Association approached a milestone year, leadership recognized a gap: the community knew RARA as a food pantry, but not as the region’s most comprehensive emergency assistance organization.
 The task wasn’t to redesign a logo.
 It was to reshape perception.

-We anchored the identity in RARA’s stated beliefs and then built the system outward:
+We anchored the identity in RARA’s stated beliefs.

 • Everyone deserves nutritious food and safe shelter